Olivier Richters

-Olivier Richters (born 5 September 1989) is a Dutch bodybuilder and actor.
-Known as The Dutch Giant, Richters stands at 218 cm tall.
+Olivier Richters (born 5 September 1989) is a Dutch professional bodybuilder and actor.
+Known as The Dutch Giant, Richters stands at 2.18 m tall.
 After pursuing a career in bodybuilding, Richters focused more intentionally on his acting career, portraying characters such as Ursa in the 2021 film Black Widow.
 He also appeared in The King's Man and The Electrical Life of Louis Wain in 2021, in Indiana Jones and the Dial of Destiny in 2023, and the third season of Reacher in 2025.

 Early life

 Richters was born in Hilversum, North Holland, on 5 September 1989.
 From a young age, Richters towered over students of his age.
 While he continued to grow, Richters developed pectus excavatum, which required surgery in his childhood, breaking his ribcage and allowing the ribs to regrow to rectify the issue.
-By 19, Richters had grown to 218 cm tall, yet weighed under 80 kg.
+By 19, Richters had grown to 2.18 m tall, yet weighed under 80 kg.
 This motivated Richters to seek a "change", and to pursue bodybuilding.

 Bodybuilding career

-Richters started to train in 2007, but didn't start to pursue bodybuilding until 2013.
-After 8 years of training, the difference was tremendous – Richters had gained nearly 75 kg of mass, predominantly composed of lean muscle.
+Richters started to train in 2007, but did not start to pursue bodybuilding until 2013.
+After 8 years of training, Richters had gained nearly 75 kg of mass, predominantly composed of lean muscle.
 In 2021, he also took home the World Record for the "tallest professional bodybuilder", 12.7 cm taller than Hafþór Júlíus Björnsson.

 Following this feat, Richters was featured on the cover of the November 2018 Netherlands' edition of Men's Health, and the subject of a documentary by the magazine.
 To achieve his bodybuilding goals, Richters rigorously committed to consuming up to 7000 calories a day spread over seven meals.